alioso/d8-front-end-development/exercise_intercept_and_alter.md

 *note: if that function were to be in a custom module, the way to override it would be to replace hook with the module name.*

-In this second example, we'll add a class to the body tag to show whether the user is logged in or logged out.
+In this second example, we'll add a class to the body tag to show whether the user viewed by an authenticated user or not.

 ```
 /**